moderndive/moderndive/README.md

 ### 6\.
 Produce metrics on the quality of regression model fits

-The fifth common student question:

-> “What is all this other stuff at the bottom?”

 Recall the output of the standard `summary.lm()` from earlier:

     ##